 3-Point Splitter with Hydraulic Hoses, Tonnage Log Splitter, and Tractor PSI 3-Point Splitter

 When it comes to hydraulics, you need to know more than just the flow rate of your tractor’s hydraulic fluid before you can couple it.

 With a 3-point linkage log splitter: you also need to know the pressure of the fluid while the tractor is in operation – measured in PSI, which is pounds per square inch.

 The hydraulic fluid pressure of your tractor has an impact on two crucial characteristics of your wood-splitter:

-The amount of force applied when splitting time, or the quantity of tonnage it transports.
-Cycle time refers to how long it takes for a RAM module to stretch fully and return to its original position after being extended (also affected by flow rate).
+The amount of force applied when splitting time, or the quantity of cargo it transports.
+Cycle time refers to how long a RAM module stretches fully and returns to its original position after being extended (also affected by flow rate).

 When browsing for 3-point log splitters, you’ll notice that the manufacturers recommend the PSI range.
 You may also find an upper restriction, such as a PSI value that your tractor should not surpass when using your log splitter.
 Make sure that your tractor is capable of operating within the specified parameters.

 Three-Point linkage Log Splitter: Once you’ve determined that your hydraulic or PTO log splitter is compatible with your tractor.
 You can determine whether it has any additional features to make log splitting enjoyable.